UCL-RITS/rc-docs/Reporting_problems.md

 ## With an RC Systems service

 RC Systems' support process is based around a ticketing system.
-To submit a ticket please send an e-mail to <rc-support@ucl.ac.uk>.
+To submit a ticket please send an e-mail to <mailto:rc-support@ucl.ac.uk>.

 In order to help our support team deal with your ticket efficiently, please ensure the following is the case:

 1. You have a clear description of your problem.
 This should include:

     -   Which system you are using (Legion, Grace, Aristotle etc).
     -   What you were doing when you got the error.
     -   What the error was (including a copy of the exact error message on the email body or a relevant extract).